lee-sangil/lee-sangil.github.io/_posts/2024-06-07-Create-realistic-Earth-with-shaders.md

 <img class="image" referrerpolicy="no-referrer" src="https://i.imgur.com/2d503pQ.png">

 ## Fresnel
 Finally, this is the last step.
 The Fresnel effect deals with the intensity of reflection depending on the angle of incidence.
-As the angle gets small, the reflection becomes strong.
+The closer the angle of incidence approaches 90 degrees, the stronger the reflection.
 Thus, the farther from the center of the Earth, i.e. the greater the angle between the camera-surface vector and the normal vector of the surface, the less transparent the atmosphere should be.
 As the same with the above atmosphere, Fresnel values are also masked with day-and-night amount, `mixAmount`.

 ```glsl
 uniform vec3 u_sunRelPosition;